Chart Color Schemes

 The level of residential development activity in Campsie - South is very low in comparison to the average area assessed nationally by AreaSearch

-The average expected construction cost value for new homes is $307,000, which aligns with regional patterns.
-This financial year, $711,000 worth of commercial development approvals have been recorded, indicating a predominantly residential focus.
-Compared to Greater Sydney, Campsie - South has shown substantially reduced construction activity, at 72.0% below the regional average per person.
-This constrained new construction typically reinforces demand and pricing for existing homes.
-Furthermore, this activity is also below the national average, reflecting the area's maturity and possible planning constraints.
-Recent construction comprises 20.0% detached houses and 80.0% townhouses or apartments, prioritizing higher-density living to create more affordable entry points for downsizers, investors, and first-home buyers.
+Compared to Greater Sydney, Campsie - South shows substantially reduced construction (72.0% below regional average per person).
+This constrained new construction usually reinforces demand and pricing for existing homes.
+This activity is also below average nationally, reflecting the area's maturity and pointing to possible planning constraints.
+Recent construction comprises 20.0% detached houses and 80.0% townhouses or apartments.
+This focus on higher-density living creates more affordable entry points and suits downsizers, investors, and first-home buyers.
+The location has approximately 1605 people per dwelling approval, demonstrating an established market.

-The location has approximately 1605 people per dwelling approval, indicating an established market.
-According to the latest AreaSearch quarterly estimate, Campsie - South is expected to grow by 693 residents by 2041.
+Looking ahead, Campsie - South is expected to grow by 693 residents through to 2041 (from the latest AreaSearch quarterly estimate).
 If current development rates continue, housing supply may not keep pace with population growth, potentially increasing competition among buyers and supporting stronger price growth.

 Frequently Asked Questions - Development